linksdl/floow-platform-technical-project/README.md

 ### Table of Contents
 - 1, Objectives
 - 2, The APIs of Function
+- 3, Develop environment and Technology Stack
-- 3, The structure of project
+- 4, The structure of project
-- 4,
+- 5, Testing with Swagger2
+- 6, Testing with Postman
+- 7, Install to local and run

-Objective:
+### Objective:
 > The objective of this challenge is to create a simple REST service that will manage details of drivers for use within a hypothetical insurance service.
 For the purposes of this challenge, a driver record consists of the following information: